1

 What is a video labelling job?

 A video labelling job involves reviewing and annotating video content to help train machine learning algorithms, such as for autonomous vehicles or content moderation.
-Workers typically use specialized tools to add labels, tags, or metadata to specific frames or segments, often working remotely with flexible schedules.
+Workers typically use specialized tools to add tags, labels, or metadata to specific frames or segments, often working remotely with flexible schedules.

 What jobs in the US pay 300,000 a year?

 In the field of video labelling, high-paying roles typically do not reach $300,000 annually; such salaries are more common in executive, specialized technical, or management positions.
 Most video labelling jobs are entry-level or mid-tier roles with salaries significantly below that threshold.
-Advanced roles in related fields like AI development or data science may approach or exceed this level with experience and expertise.
+Advanced roles in related fields like AI development or data science may approach or exceed this level with experience and advanced skills.

 What is a Video Labelling job?